bootique/bootique-kafka/README.md

 public void runConsumer() {

-    // this will start consumer in the background KafkaPoller<byte[], String> poll = factory
+    // this will start consumer in the background KafkaPollingTracker poll = factory
+        // configure consumer
         .charValueConsumer()
         .cluster("cluster1")
         .group("somegroup")
         .topic("mytopic")

+        // start consumption in the background
         .consume((c, data) -> data.forEach(
                 r -> System.out.println(r.topic() + "_" + r.offset() + ": " + r.value())));

-    // optionally ity can be closed when needed.
+    // Close when we need to stop consumption.
+With no explicit Bootique will
-    // Otherwise Bootique will close it before the app exit
+    // close the consumer before the app exit
     // poll.close();
 }
 ```